sofwerx/swx-devops/README.md

 The `.trousseau` file in this project is the actual gpg encrypted contents used to manage our environments.
 If you fork this repo to use yourself, you will need to remove `.trousseau` and create a new one with `trousseau create {gpg key email or id}`

-## secrets/

-The `secrets/` folder is in `.gitignore` for a reason: this holds unencrypted files that contain credentials.

 After your gpg key is added, and you are added as a trousseau reciepient, you will then be able to use the trousseau command.